lausan3/lausan3/README.md

 <!--
 **lausan3/lausan3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.l

-Here are some ideas to get you started:
+Here are some ideas to get you star:

 - 🔭 I’m currently working on ..
 - 🌱 I’m currently learning ...